 Students having a strong background in chemistry are encouraged to take the chemistry proficiency exam which can provide proficiency credit in one or two general chemistry courses.
 The proficiency exam is offered at the beginning of the fall and spring semesters.
 Students are allowed to take the proficiency exam only once per semester.
 There is no fee for taking the proficiency exams.

-The Spring 2018 - Chemistry Proficiency Exam will be given:
+The Fall 2018 - Chemistry Proficiency Exam will be given:

 Proficiency exams are Pass/Fail.
 Students are not given their grades for these exams.
 Students are sent an email that states a pass or fail.
 Passing scores are reported to college offices.
 There is no penalty for failing a proficiency exam.